lsst/rtn-045/index.rst

 This was not useful for two main reasons.
 One, it is too challenging to be consistent in the application of qualitative user profiles (see `RTN-002 <https://rtn-002.lsst.io/>`_), and two, the learning levels were only in the header or in the readme file and not easily seen by users.

-Thus, the tutorials do not have defined learning levels or target audeinces.
+For these reasons, the tutorials no longer have defined learning levels or target audiences.

-Instead, tutorials are arranged in a hierarchical system where they appear to the user in order from introductory to more advanced.
+Instead, tutorials are arranged in a numbered, hierarchical system where they appear to the user in order from introductory to more advanced.

 The "100 level" are the `How-to: RSP functionality`_ tutorials.